pudility/simple-rct-express/README.md

 `res.send(parseRCT('pathto.jsx', obj));`

 ### Add it to your jsx
+You can access the data you passed in to `parseRCT` via the variable name `server_data`.

 If you havent already, make sure you add `ReactDOM.render` to your app:
 ```JavaScript
 ReactDOM.render(